How To Choose The Best Trellises For Balcony Plants

 While balcony gardening may seem low-impact, there are still ethical considerations.
 Be mindful of how much water and fertilizer your plants require, especially in drought-prone areas.
 Additionally, avoid invasive species that could affect the local ecosystem if they escape into the wild.
 Trellises made from sustainable materials or recycled products should also be prioritized to minimize environmental impact.

-See also How To Optimize Your Balcony Garden For Space
+See also How To Create A Fragrant Balcony Garden

 Limitations and Future Research